pluginsGLPI/doc/source/carbon/methodology.rst

 Greenhouse gas emissions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The plugin Carbon identifies the location of an asset, the average power consumption and theorical poweron and poweroff times of assets to determine how many greehouse gas is emitted by the exploitation of assets.
+The Carbon plugin identifies the location of an asset, the average power consumption and theoretical power-on and power-off times to approximate the amount of greenhouse gas emitted by the asset's usage.

-The carbon intensity of electricity is collected from local providers and downsampled to 1 hour time slots.
-For each asset where there are enough data, the plugin evaluates when it is powered on and calculates the average energy consumed then the carbon emissions of this energy consumption.
+The carbon intensity of electricity is collected from local providers and down-sampled to 1 hour time slots.
+For each asset where there is enough data, the plugin evaluates when it is powered on and calculates the average energy consumed then the carbon emissions of this energy consumption.

 The results are then aggregated by day, and are used to calculate the total carbon emission on a larger time frame, like a month or a year.